KoenHHH/Home-Assistant-SVG/README.md

 ### Window Shutter
 Visual representation of a window with shutter.
 Animates when entity has a position attribute.

+### Window
+Visual representation of a window open and closed state.

+### Lights
+Visual representation of ceiling and standing lights.
+Animates color and brightness

+### Motion Sensor
+Motion Sensor with visual indicators for detected/not detected status.

 ### Water Usage Level
 Water tank level indicators and usage statistics visualization.

 ### Thermometer
 Temperature display with visual indicators for heating/cooling status.

+### Airco/Air Purifier
+Visual representation of an air purifier with led indicators, animated airflow lines and air quality status.

-### VICTRON MPPT Solar Controller
+### Victron MPPT Solar Controller & Multiplus
-Visual representation of a Victron MPPT solar charge controller with daily yield and charging state indicators.
+Visual representation of a Victron MPPT solar charge controller with daily yield and charging state indicators and a Multiplus with visual representation off the LED Status.

-### VICTRON Multiplus
-Visual representation of a Victron Multiplus LED Status.

 ### .............